ixnoahlive/tapactions/README.md

 # TapActions
 A pretty darn modular Housing mod letting creators use custom actions.

+> [!CAUTION]
+> Seeing as the mod is not fully stable, action names like `tap:bossbar` are subject to change!
+> Do not use this in production of your house yet!

 ## Contributing & Dev Usage
 ### Adding a new action
 ```kt